-Depolymerization using an ERVOeco line enables the breakdown of organic waste into gases, oils and solid carbon residue, i.e. raw materials for subsequent production of fuels, energy or material for further industrial processing.
+ERVOeco technology enables the breakdown of organic waste into synthetic gases, synthetic oils, and carbonaceous solid residues, which are raw materials for subsequent production of fuels, thermal and electrical energy, or for further industrial processing.

 ERVOeco is equipped with modern automated systems that ensure efficient and safe processing of organic waste.
 The need for human intervention is minimized and the entire process’ productivity is increased.

-ERVOeco contributes to the reduction of greenhouse gas emissions thanks to its organic impact as a renewable energy source.
-In this way, companies can achieve carbon neutrality and contribute to the fight against climate change.
+ERVOeco contributes to the reduction of greenhouse gas emissions by utilizing organic waste as a possible source of energy.
+This enables companies to achieve carbon neutrality and contribute to the fight against climate change.

 ERVOeco offers a complete turnkey solution for organic waste treatment that can be modular.
 From equipment delivery to operation and maintenance, all equipment functionalities are optimized for best results.